ipcoders/hashicorp-terraform/jenkins-agent/README.md

 #### Steps for Configuration:
 1. Install the Docker Plugin: Ensure the Docker plugin is installed in Jenkins to allow Jenkins to provision agents using Docker.
-2. Configure a Docker Cloud in Jenkins**:
+2. Configure a Docker Cloud in Jenkins:
    - Navigate to *Manage Jenkins > Manage Nodes and Clouds > Configure Clouds*.
    - Add a new Docker Cloud and configure it with your Docker host's details.
    - Under the Docker Cloud configuration, add a new Docker Agent template.